Please enable JavaScript to ensure auto alt text generation works properly

 That’s why skills-based hiring is gaining momentum in mass recruiting.
 Instead of fixating on degrees or years of experience, you assess each potential candidate’s ability to perform specific tasks tied to the role.

-Whether you're in retail and hospitality or high-volume recruitment for customer support, focusing on skill set over pedigree helps you attract and retain a wider, more diverse talent pool.
+Whether you're hiring for customer-facing roles, operations teams, or scaling multiple departments at once, focusing on skill set over pedigree can open your pipeline to a wider, more diverse talent pool.

 Mass hiring interviews in structured blocks